Orforglipron: what to know about this new oral GLP-1 for weight loss

 Key takeaways

 Weight loss medications are a-plenty.
 But weight loss pills that offer benefits similar to injectable GLP-1 drugs?
-They may be hitting the market soon, with one promising option called orforglipron (pronounced or-FOR-glip-ron).
+They’re officially hitting the market, with one promising option called orforglipron (pronounced or-FOR-glip-ron) now approved.

-Orforglipron is an oral GLP-1 medication for weight loss and diabetes that’s in the final stages of development by Eli Lilly.
+Orforglipron is an oral GLP-1 medication for weight loss developed by Eli Lilly.
 (Yes, the same company that makes slim-down superstar, Zepbound.)
-While it’s not yet approved by the US Food and Drug Administration (FDA), the pill may be soon enough.
+And on April 1, 2026, it received approval from the US Food and Drug Administration (FDA) under the brand name Foundayo.

 So, there’s no better time than the present to get to know orforglipron, how it works, its potential side effects, and more.